MaidDragonTohru/The-Scribe/README.md

 *rmpoll*: Removes the poll from the *poll* command without actually 'ending' it, sparing people the confusion and the bold abuse. .w.'

-*setwotd 'writer's name'*: Sets the specified writer as the "Writer of the Day", which can be viewed at any time using the *wotd* command.

-*wotdremove, wotdclear, removewotd, clearwotd*: Erases the Writer of the Day from the face of the earth! :o

 *voice*: Explains to the room how they can become a voice.

 Commands any user can use~!